-The FAA has determined that good cause exists for not publishing a summary of the petition in the Federal Register because the requested extension of the exemption would not set a precedent, and any delay in acting on this petition would be detrimental to AF/NE.
+The FAA has determined that good cause exists for not publishing a summary of the petition in the Federal Register.
+The FAA has determined that good cause exists because the requested extension of the exemption would not set a precedent and any delay in acting on this petition would be detrimental to AF/NE.